 Depending on the product that is being created, remaining waxes and lipids can cause a number of issues for both producers and consumers: For the producer, remaining waxes and lipids can dilute product potency, and cause a lesser quality distillate overall.
-Quality and c
+Quality and

 For the consumer, waxes and lipids left in an extract can result in a shotty product as well.
-For example, smokeable cannabis extracts or “dabs” as they are often called can come in the form of what is called “shatter” given its translucent clarity and breakable consistency similar to glass.
+For example, smokeable hemp extracts or “dabs” as they are often called can come in the form of what is called “shatter” given its translucent clarity and breakable consistency similar to glass.

 Both clarity and consistency mean quality shatter and a happy customer, but when residual waxes are left in the product it can cause what is called nucleation making that clear, brittle shatter turn into a soft, sticky opaque consistency.

-Furthermore, fats and waxes left in any cannabis concentrate can be harsh or have undesirable tastes when smoked or vaporized.
+Furthermore, fats and waxes left in any hemp concentrate can be harsh or have undesirable tastes when smoked or vaporized.
 Because of this, it is very important to properly winterize and filter those remaining waxes and lipids.
 And, there are many methods to do this.

 As a proud proponent of supercritical CO2 extraction, extraktLAB does not use denatured ethanol for an extraction method for a number of reasons.
 However, a common method of winterizing wax involves the use of ethanol.
 So, we often face a recurring question in the dewaxing process…